About the WRDSB Math Achievement Action Plan

 The WRDSB Vision for Math Education – Good for All

 Guidance from the Ministry of Education recommends school boards focus attention on schools with the most need.
 However, our enhanced mathematics strategy is for all WRDSB students.
-This foundational knowledge will empower all students to:
+This approach will empower all students to:

 • Achieve their full potential